 Snacking cakes, like this banana snack cake, are traditionally sheet cakes or single layer cakes with little or no frosting.
 They generally contain pantry staple ingredients and are easy to make.

-If you prefer frosting on your snack cake, skip the chocolate chips and use your favorite frosting on the top.
+If you prefer frosting on your snack cake, skip the chocolate chips and use your favorite frosting on the top, like my Vegan Peanut Butter Frosting.
 Or simply dust it with powdered sugar.

 Yes, it’s perfectly ok to eat brown spotty bananas.
 In fact, that is exactly what you want to use for this Banana Snack Cake recipe because they are super sweet and mash easily.